 I believe we will continue to see a growth in people creating digital products like ebooks, courses, and software in 2016, and encourage more bloggers to do this as well.

 6. Jerry Low / @WebHostingJerry

 Jerry is the founder of Web Hosting Secret Revealed.
 Read Jerry’s tip in finding a profitable blogging niche here.

-How to make more money in 2016?
-The same as you should have in 2015: Narrow your focus.
+How to make more money by monetizing a blog?
+Narrow your focus.

 I’ll help you on point #1 – the easiest way to find a profitable niche is by looking (and follow) at the money.
 By money, I mean advertisers’ money.
 Make use of tools like Google Keyword Planner, Spyfu, and SEM Rush to find out how much advertisers are spending on PPC in a specific niche.
 The more people are spending on ads, the more money it is to be made there.